-The attorneys at Migliaccio & Rathod have been successfully prosecuted a number of noteworthy wage and hour, civil rights, consumer protection, and environmental contamination cases, including the following:
+The attorneys at Migliaccio & Rathod have successfully prosecuted a number of noteworthy consumer protection, wage and hour, civil rights, and environmental contamination cases, including the following:

 Ousmane v.
 City of New York – Represented New York City street vendors in a pro bono class action suit against the City of New York for excessive fines and helped secure a settlement with a value of over $1 million.